 AP® Environmental Science Free-Response Questions (FRQs)

-There are 70 minutes allotted for the FRQ section, allowing approximately 23 minutes for each question.
-Since Section II makes up 40% of the overall score, performing well on it is necessary to receive a high score on the AP ES exam.
+The FRQ section of the AP Environmental Science exam is allotted 1 hour and 10 minutes, giving you approximately 23 minutes per question.
+Since Section 2 accounts for 40% of the overall score, performing well here is crucial for achieving a high score on the exam.
 You will encounter the following types of questions in this section:

 Question Question Type Points